PhilSwiss/chartist/README.md

 * Outputfiles have the same amount of colors as the font itself and not always truecolor
 * Output of files for the [TIC-80](https://tic80.com/) (I already have some infos on this topic)
 * Output of the notorious Atari ST Scrollerformat (I only heard rumors about this one)
+* Support for fonts with lowercase letters (max.
+ASCII Pos.
+122)

 Bug tracker